FranIzquierdo/YFT-SS3-Spatial/README.md

 ### 1. Model Development – Reference Dataset

-This section includes: - All R scripts used to run the sequential SS3 configurations, from the initial setup (S0) to the final selected model (S6.3) - Associated SS3 input files (`.ctl`, `.dat`, etc.) for each configuration step
+This section includes: - All R scripts used to run the sequential SS3 configurations, from the initial setup (S0) to the final selected model (S6.3) - Associated SS3 input files (`.ctl`, `.dat`, ss.exe, etc.) for each configuration step

 These model setups were applied to the reference (blinded) dataset provided by the simulation experiment.